T-7219/StormMatrix-Kanban/docs/user-guide.md

 2. Choose between light and dark mode
 3. Save changes

+### Board Customization

+1. Go to board settings
+2. Customize column names and limits
+3. Set card colors and templates
+4. Configure automated rules

+## File Attachments

+### Supported File Types

+You can attach various file types to cards:
+- Images (PNG, JPG, GIF)
+- Documents (PDF, DOCX, XLSX)
+- Archives (ZIP, RAR)
+- Other file types up to 100MB

+### Managing Attachments

+1. Open card details
+2. Click "Add Attachment"
+3. Upload file or link from cloud storage
+4. Add description for the attachment
+5. Attachments can be downloaded, previewed, or deleted

 ## Troubleshooting

 ### Common Issues

-- **Login Problems**: Ensure caps lock is off, try password reset
+- **Login Problems**: Ensure caps lock is off, try password reset via "Forgot Password" link
 - **Missing Notifications**: Check notification settings and spam folder
-- **Slow Performance**: Try refreshing the page or clearing browser cache
+- **Slow Performance**: Try refreshing the page, clearing browser cache, or using the optimized mobile view
 - **Card Not Updating**: Check your internet connection, refresh the page
+- **2FA Issues**: Use recovery codes or contact administrator

 ### Support

 For additional help:
-- Check the FAQ section
+- Check the FAQ section in Help
 - Contact support at support@stormmatrix.com
-- Report bugs through the "Report Issue" link
+- Report bugs through the "Report Issue" link in the user menu
+- Use the feedback form for suggestions